MahmoudKanbar/Unity-Dynamic-Lightmaps/README.md

 This API support Light Probes inside Unity, But **DO NOT CHANGE THE LIGHT PROBES POSITIONS AFTER THE BAKING IS FINISHED** because Unity doesn't support changing light probes positions after baking is done and you can only change the probes positions using the editor **it's write protected**, also changing light probes positions or loading and combining them in load scene additive mode require Unity to perform a heavy operation called [Tetrahedralize](https://docs.unity3d.com/ScriptReference/LightProbes.Tetrahedralize.html)

-So you have to keep the light probes fixed in the scene and place them with respect to all the environment/atmospheres you wan't to use.
+So you have to keep the light probes fixed in the scene and place them with respect to all the environment/atmospheres you want to use.